Money in the Bank (2011): Reception

 During the event, WWE announced that its attendance was 14,815.
 It was later reported that 12,000 attendees had paid, earning WWE $750,000.
 The event drew 195,000 pay-per-view purchases, which was an increase of 18.2% from the 165,000 of the previous year's event.
 This contributed to WWE's PPV revenue of $15.8 million for the third quarter of 2011 compared with $13.6 million for the third quarter of 2010.
 The 2012 Money in the Bank event received 188,000 purchases, a drop of 3.6%.

 Money in the Bank received positive reviews from critics.
 Dave Meltzer of the Wrestling Observer Newsletter awarded the Cena–Punk main event five stars out of five, the first WWE match since 1997 to receive such a rating.
-It was the first match in any promotion in over five years to receive the full five stars, and is the first of three "main roster" (excluding NXT and NXT UK) matches to receive five stars in the 21st century, with the second occurring nearly 11 years later and the third happening a few months after the second.
+It was the first match in any promotion in over five years to receive the full five stars, and is the first of ten "main roster" (excluding NXT and NXT UK) matches to receive five stars in the 21st century, with the second occurring nearly 11 years later, the third achieved a few months after the second, the fourth and fifth happening at the following WrestleMania, the sixth accomplished over a year later at Backlash, the seventh occurred at Bad Blood in a Hell in a Cell match also involving CM Punk, the eighth happening at WrestleMania 41, the ninth achieved five days after the eighth on an episode of SmackDown, and the tenth taking place at SummerSlam a few months later in a Street Fight also involving John Cena.
 The Wrestling Observer Newsletter later awarded the event the Best Major Show of 2011, over other professional wrestling events by companies including Pro Wrestling Guerrilla and New Japan Pro-Wrestling, as well as over a kickboxing event by K-1 and mixed martial arts events by Ultimate Fighting Championship.
 The main event won the Observer award for Match of the Year.

 Alex Roberts of the Pro Wrestling Torch Newsletter attended the event.
 He criticized the ladder matches as "dangerous spectacles" where many wrestlers "took plenty of painful-looking bumps" but often failed to score "a corresponding crowd reaction".
 He also stated that the apparent injuries suffered by Sin Cara and the Miz in those matches had unnerved the audience.
 In contrast, Roberts felt that the two world title matches, which focused on "in-ring psychology and storytelling", were much more "memorable" or even "legendary".
 Regarding the main event, Roberts said, "even a match-ending run-in bypassed the expected convoluted machinations and played perfectly to the narrative at hand".
 At the end of 2011, Nathan Kyght of the Pro Wrestling Torch Newsletter ranked Money in the Bank the best of 34 pay-per-views in 2011, including those from WWE, Total Nonstop Action Wrestling, Ring of Honor, and Dragon Gate USA.